kblise/HNSCC_mIHC_paper/README.md

 **c.** Activate hnsccEnv conda environment: `source activate hnsccEnv` or `conda activate hnsccEnv`

-## 3) Create new folders and download data from Zenodo:
+## 3) Create new folders and download data from Zenodo

 **a.** Create three new folders in HNSCC_mIHC_paper directory: `mkdir {data,dfCreated,figures}`